 While the cocktail must taste outstanding, the aesthetics also play an important role.
 When you receive your cocktail in a specific type of cocktail glass, the visuals are meant to excite you with anticipation.
 The type of cocktail glass also plays an important role in how you wish to drink your cocktail.
 A highball glass is much easier to handle so it inspires you to drink it faster.
 A coupe glass, however, is usually more potent and inspires you to drink slower.

 If you are excited about making your own cocktails then you will absolutely love our extensive article on cocktail glass types for entertaining your guests.
 To figure out which types of glasses you need for your own home, we must first discuss each glass and figure out if indeed it's useful to purchase.
-Or maybe see if it's worth saving your cash for an investment in a different type of cocktail glass a more versatile one which you can reuse for all types of drinks.
+Or maybe see if it's worth saving your cash for an investment in a different type of cocktail glass a more versatile one that you can reuse for all types of drinks.

 To begin the journey, we visited two of our favourite cocktail bars in our city.
-We ordered different types of cocktail, all served in different glasses and tried to understand a little more about their use and versatility.
+We ordered different types of cocktails, all served in different glasses and tried to understand a little more about their use and versatility.

 Types of cocktail glasses

 The art of crafting cocktails is a way for mixologists to express their own creativity.
 From a simple margarita or gin tonic, to creating interesting crafts like a Seville Blossom or smoky spicy margarita.
-The use of different types of cocktail glasses is to enhance the taste, texture and the appearing of a beverage.
+The use of different types of cocktail glasses is to enhance the taste, texture and appearance of a beverage.
 There are as many types of cocktail glasses as beverages and that's why it's exciting to be able to pick and choose what suits your own style best.

 Here's an in-depth explanation about each type of cocktail glass we learnt about during our journey of cocktail discovery.